jamestjw/rcc/README.md

 3/7/2021 - Implemented code generator and set up integration tests.

+5/7/2021 - Implemented support for declaration and assignation to global variables.

 ## Tests
 To run all unit tests only
 ``` bash